Castux/devtut/Intro.md

 # What can't we program?

-Computers are very fast for very simple tasks, which can be combined in less simple tasks that are necessarily slower.
-Very complex or "unnatural" tasks are typically slow, if even possible.
-Brains are very parallel in nature, and some tasks that are trivial for a human being are typically hard for computers:
+Brains are:

+- not very fast (a neuron can be activated ~200 times per second)
+- very parallel (~100 billion neurons, each connected to ~7000 others)

+Computers are:

+- extremely fast (~100 billion instructions per second)
+- extremely linear (one instruction at a time)

+Computers are bad at what brains are good at:

 - recognizing shapes in a picture
 - understanding/translating natural languages
-- doing anything "intelligent"
+- doing anything "smart"

 If you can break up a problem in simple sub-problems, odds are you can write a program to solve it.
-Otherwise, you'll probably have to cheat.
+Otherwise, you'll probably have to cheat (eg. statistical methods).

 ---